7 Best Altra Running Shoes in 2024

 What makes it the best?

-Amidst our extensive testing of Altra running shoes, the VIA Olympus 2 emerges as the optimal choice for long-distance endeavors.
-It offers unparalleled comfort and energy return for enjoyably accomplishing grueling miles.
+Amidst our extensive testing of Altra running shoes, the VIA Olympus 2 emerges as the optimal choice for long-distance endeavours.
+It offers unparalleled comfort and energy return for enjoyably accomplishing gruelling miles.
 Crafted with purpose, it mirrors our natural foot shape, enhancing comfort throughout our runs and withstanding multiple marathon distances with its robust outsole.

 With the EGO MAX foam providing a cushioned and lively ride, we eagerly pursued extra miles.
 The plush 14.5 HA foam adds a delightful bounce, effortlessly propelling us forward.
 It features Altra’s hallmark zero-drop design, with our precise measurements revealing a -0.2 mm drop due to the stacked 34.8/35.0 mm heel and forefoot, the latter being one of the highest we’ve encountered in the lab.